POSTED BY February 9, 2018 COMMENTS (90)ON

-So lets see some lessons which you should keep in mind.
+So let’s see some lessons which you should keep in mind.
 Detailed description of these 10 points is done later.

-If you ask, ‘why did your organisation hire you?’
+If you ask, ‘why did your organization hire you?’
 The answer is obvious.
-You were probably the best choice, the right fit and there was work for you in the organisation.
-It also implied that the organisation where you are currently working has hired your ‘skills’ and have agreed to remunerate you for your ‘time’ and ‘skills’ in exchange for money.
+You were probably the best choice, the right fit and there was work for you in the organization.
+It also implied that the organization where you are currently working has hired your ‘skills’ and have agreed to remunerate you for your ‘time’ and ‘skills’ in exchange for money.

-Implication #1: Never ever get emotionally attached to your organisation.
+Implication #1: Never ever get emotionally attached to your organization.

 If your arguments are otherwise and you feel, my sector or my company is the safest, you need to re-think.

 Take this example – Teaching is considered to be one of the safest professions.
-Unfortunately in my career i have come across many educational institutes, which have fired people on a days’ notice.
-Across my experience in multiple industries, hiring and firing is just another process for the organisation.
+Unfortunately in my career, I have come across many educational institutes, which have fired people on a days’ notice.
+Across my experience in multiple industries, hiring and firing is just another process for the organization.

-The trauma is for the person and his family who has been fired.
-Firing can cut across industries, roles, skills, technology and jobs.
+The trauma is for the person and his family who have been fired.
+Firing can cut across industries, roles, skills, technology, and jobs.
 Firing does not need a reason.
 Therefore there is no need to ‘feel secure’.